ArmiziDev/Multiplayer-FPS-Game/README.md

-# 3DFpsController - Godot 4.3 (C#)
+# Multiplayer FPS Project - Godot 4.3 (C#)
-Welcome to the **3DFpsController** project!
+Welcome to the **Multiplayer FPS** project!
 This is my first ever attempt at building a 3D FPS controller from scratch using **C#** in **Godot 4.3**.
 It’s been a wild ride—filled with janky, spaghetti code and plenty of trial and error—but the experience was invaluable.

 ## About the Project
 I embarked on this project with the goal of enhancing my skills in game development and learning C#.
 Prior to this, my coding experience primarily revolved around solving algorithmic problems on LeetCode and creating complex data structures like virtual heaps using C++.
 This project was a big leap from that, as I transitioned from pure programming challenges to designing a fully-fledged game.